-Advances in the architecture design of deep convolu-tional neural networks (DCNNs) [14, 18, 8] increased the performance of computer vision systems at image classification enormously.
-However, recent findings [31, 11] have shown that such deep models are significantly less robust at classifying artificially occluded objects compared to Hu-mans.
+Advances in the architecture design of deep convolutional neural networks (DCNNs) [17, 22, 11] increased the performance of computer vision systems at image classification enormously.
+However, recent works [38, 14] showed that such deep models are significantly less robust at classifying artificially occluded objects compared to Humans.
 Furthermore, our experiments show that DCNNs do not classify real images of partially occluded objects robustly.
-Thus, our findings and those of related works [31, 11] point out a fundamental limitation of DCNNs in terms of generalization under partial occlusion which needs to be addressed.
+Thus, our findings and those of related works [38, 14] point out a fundamental limitation of DCNNs in terms of generalization under partial occlusion which needs to be addressed.

-Figure 1: Partially occluded cars from the MS-COCO dataset [17] that are misclassified by a standard DCNN but correctly classified by the proposed CompositionalNet.
+Figure 1: Partially occluded cars from the MS-COCO dataset [20] that are misclassified by a standard DCNN but correctly classified by the proposed CompositionalNet.
 Intuitively, a CompositionalNet can localize the occluders (occlusion scores on the right) and subsequently focus on the non-occluded parts of the object to classify the image.

-One approach to overcome this limitation is to use data augmentation in terms of partial occlusion [4, 28].
+One approach to overcome this limitation is to use data augmentation in terms of partial occlusion [6, 35].
 However, our experimental results show that after training with augmented data the performance of DCNNs at classifying partially occluded objects still remains substantially worse compared to the classification of non-occluded objects.

-A number of works showed that compositional models can robustly classify partially occluded 2D patterns [7, 10, 23, 30].
-Kortylewski et al. [11] proposed dictionarybased compositional models, a generative model of neural feature activations that can classify images of partially occluded 3D objects more robustly than DCNNs.
+Compositionality is a fundamental aspect of human cognition [2, 28, 9, 3] that is also reflected in the hierarchical compositional structure of the ventral stream in visual cortex [34, 27, 21].
+A number of works in computer vision showed that compositional models can robustly classify partially occluded 2D patterns [10, 13, 29, 37].
+Kortylewski et al. [14] proposed dictionary-based compositional models, a generative model of neural feature activations that can classify images of partially occluded 3D objects more robustly than DCNNs.
 However, their results also showed that their model is significantly less discriminative at classifying non-occluded objects compared to DCNNs.

 In this work, we propose to integrate compositional models and DCNNs into a unified deep model with innate robustness to partial occlusion.
-In particular, we propose to replace the fully-connected classification head of a DCNN with a compositional layer that is regularized to be fully

-108 generative in terms of the neural feature activations of the 109 last convolutional layer.
-The generative property of the 110 compositional layer enables the network to localize occlud-111 ers in an image and subsequently focus on the non-occluded 112 parts of the object in order to classify the image robustly.
-113 We term this novel deep architecture Compositional Con-114 volutional Neural Network (CompositionalNet).
-Figure 1 115 illustrates the robustness of CompositionalNets at classify-116 ing partially occluded objects, while also being able to lo-117 calize occluders in an image.
-In particular, it shows several 118 images of cars that are occluded by other objects.
-Next to 119 these images, we show occlusion scores that illustrate the 120 position of occluders as estimated by the Compositional-121 Net.
-Note how the occluders are accurately localized in the 122 occlusion maps despite having highly complex shapes and 123 appearances.
-124
+In particular, we propose to replace the fully-connected classification head of a DCNN with a compositional layer that is regularized to be fully generative in terms of the neural feature activations of the last convolutional layer.
+The generative property of the compositional layer enables the network to localize occluders in an image and subsequently focus on the non-occluded parts of the object in order to classify the image robustly.
+We term this novel deep architecture Compositional Convolutional Neural Network (CompositionalNet).
+Figure 1 illustrates the robustness of CompositionalNets at classifying partially occluded objects, while also being able to localize occluders in an image.
+In particular, it shows several images of cars that are occluded by other objects.
+Next to these images, we show occlusion scores that illustrate the position of occluders as estimated by the CompositionalNet.
+Note how the occluders are accurately localized despite having highly complex shapes and appearances.